bigmistqke/vscode-jsdoc-editor/README.md

 To test a built version of the project, follow these steps:

 1. Build the project: `pnpm build`
-2. Open (by pressing `F5`) or reload the VS Code Extension Development Host window.
+2. Open the VS Code Extension Development Host window by pressing `F5`.
 3. Open the command palette in VS Code with `Cmd/Ctrl + P`.
 4. Enter `> Start Solid Webview`.